Affluent Tokyo suburb shows why Japan’s opposition can’t keep up

 "They had their rough three years in power and the bar to convince the public they can be trusted with power again is especially high,” said Tobias Harris, senior fellow for Asia at the Center for American Progress in Washington.
 "After 2012, they were back at square one, and the past decade hasn’t exactly been moving in the right direction.”

-While polls indicate about 30% of voters support the LDP in their choice for proportional representation, reports say the party and its junior coalition partner Komeito are poised to keep their majority after Sunday’s election due to their powerful nationwide machines to turn out the vote, especially in rural districts.
+While polls indicate only about 30% of voters support the LDP in their choice for proportional representation, reports say the party and its junior coalition partner Komeito are poised to keep their majority after Sunday’s election due to their powerful nationwide machines to turn out the vote, especially in rural districts.
 The opposition may flip a few seats in urban areas and extend margins in strongholds, but few expect a return to power.

 The close fight comes as coronavirus cases dwindle to levels not seen since last year, easing the discontent with the ruling coalition that flared over the summer and eventually prompted former leader Yoshihide Suga to resign.
 But it’s also a sign of the opposition’s persistent failure to forge a viable alternative.